VENTILATOR CARE

 Plaza Healthcare’s expertise extends to patients who have the following pulmonary issues:

-• Mechanical Ventilator Dependence
+- Mechanical Ventilator Dependence

-• Chronic lung diseases including (but not limited to) - COPD, Emphysema, Cystic Fibrosis, Interstitial Lung Disease, Asthma, Bronchiectasis & Pulmonary Fibrosis
+- Chronic lung diseases including (but not limited to) - COPD, Emphysema, Cystic Fibrosis, Interstitial Lung Disease, Asthma, Bronchiectasis & Pulmonary Fibrosis

-• Neuromuscular Disorders including (but not limited to) – Guillain-Barre Syndrome, Myasthenia Gravis, ALS, Multiple Sclerosis
+- Neuromuscular Disorders including (but not limited to) – Guillain-Barre Syndrome, Myasthenia Gravis, ALS, Multiple Sclerosis

-• Acute Respiratory Situations - Pneumonia, Stroke, Traumatic Brain Injury, Post-Surgical Complications, Spinal Cord Injury, Encephalopathy
+- Acute Respiratory Situations - Pneumonia, Stroke, Traumatic Brain Injury, Post-Surgical Complications, Spinal Cord Injury, Encephalopathy

-• Ventilator Management & Weaning
+- Ventilator Management

-• Non-invasive Positive Pressure Ventilation (NPPV/APRV)
+- Noninvasive Positive Pressure Ventilation (NPPV)

-• Continuous Positive Airway Pressure (CPAP)
+- Continuous Positive Airway Pressure (CPAP)

-• Bilevel Positive Airway Pressure (BiPAP)
+- Bilevel Positive Airway Pressure (BiPAP)

-• High-Flow Oxygen (up to 60 liters per minute)
+- High Flow Oxygen (up to 60 liters per minute)

-• Tracheostomy Management
+- Tracheostomy Management

-• Chest Percussion Therapy (vest)
+- Chest Percussion Therapy

-• Chest tube Management
+- Chest Tube Management

 Ventilator Management/Weaning